firstnuel/CryptoCourse-Exercises/Week 2/README.md

 Task 1.2:
 - ECB mode does not provide semantic security, as patterns in plaintext are visible in the ciphertext.

-- CBC mode provides better security than ECB, as the encryption of each block depends on the previous one.
+- CBC mode provides better security than ECB, as the encryption of each block depends on the previous one.kkppx

 - CTR mode provides parallelization and is not susceptible to the same padding oracle attacks as CBC.